-Companies hiring independent contractors usually have short-term projects or part-time work that need to be completed in a specific time frame.
+Companies hiring independent contractors usually have short-term projects or part-time work that need to be completed in a specific time frame, or work requiring subject matter expertise.
 To hire independent contractors, you’ll identify the work that needs to be done and decide on the qualifications a contractor needs to perform the job successfully.
-Then, if you opt to post a job on a website, you should prepare a job description.
+Then, if you opt to post a job on a website, you should prepare a job description—make sure you note the job is for independent contractors only.
 Finally, compile a list of interested contractors and screen the top applicants.

 Cost is also a significant factor, so determining an acceptable contractor budget at the beginning of the process will prevent you from wasting time considering those who are outside your range.